adam-m-larson/adam-m-larson.github.io/_pages/index.md

 title: Welcome to my Webpage!
 ---

 I am an associate professor of Psychology at the University of Findlay.
 I am passionate about researching topics in visual cognition, coding, and learning.
-I hope to share my those topics with others.
+I hope to share my research, findings, and code with others.

 My research focuses on event perception.
 Events correspond with actions that have a defined start time and end time.
 For example, events can include: driving to work, making breakfast, and watching a movie.
 Each example consists of an activity that most people would agree has a beginning and ending.
 Events have been shown to affect our attention, memory, and comprehesion.
 Some of my research has studied how we first build events.